Sriram-bb63/Stock-market-calc/README.md

 Used to calculate outcome of a trade.

-Note-Does not include taxation and trading charges
+Note-Does not include taxation and/or any other trading charges